alyssamonera/alyssamonera.github.io/blind_book_date/README.md

 * All matches are saved in local storage, so the user can revisit them later.
 * After matching, the user will be able to see the title, cover, and author of all their matches.

-# How It Works
+## How It Works

+As this is my first application as a budding software engineer, the app is currently run exclusively on front-end technologies.

-##Technologies Used
+###Technologies Used
 This app currently utilizes HTML5, CSS3, JavaScript, jQuery, JSON/AJAX, and [the Google Books API](https://developers.google.com/books/).

 * Major HTML features include: links, buttons, modals, input fields, "carousels"

 * Major CSS features include: animation loops, flex-box

-* Major JavaScript/jQuery features include: Object-Oriented Programming (OOP), methods, conditionals, DOM manipulation, local storage
+* Major JavaScript/jQuery features include: Object-Oriented Programming (OOP), methods, conditionals, DOM manipulation, saving to local storage

-##Approaches Taken
+###Approaches Taken

 * Blind Book Dating utilizes local storage to save user input and past matches across multiple pages.
 Inputs such as genre, number of desired matches, book age, match history, and recent match history are all stored in local storage. **The user's API key is also saved here.**